DR. ELIAS SAYOUR NAMED INNOVATOR OF THE YEAR

 When selecting the Innovator of the Year, UF considers the researcher’s body of work over time, choosing one who has made significant scientific contributions that have been licensed or taken to the marketplace.

-Dr. Elias Sayour, an associate professor of neurosurgery and pediatrics, is a bold, pioneering, and widely recognized researcher for his work in cancer immunotherapy.
+Dr. Elias Sayour, an associate professor of neurosurgery and pediatrics, and the Stop Children’s Cancer/Bonnie R. Freeman Professor for Pediatric Oncology Research, is a bold, pioneering, and widely recognized researcher for his work in cancer immunotherapy.
 Sayour’s development of unique mRNA vaccines could be the key to a universal cancer vaccine treatment.

 Available treatment options for cancer patients involve local treatment, such as surgery and radiation, and a systemic approach such as chemotherapy, as the disease often has microscopic tentacles elsewhere in the human body.
 While chemotherapy can kill the tentacles, it can have debilitating side effects.